Himatric/SEMID/README.md

                                                     and through all their videos for information such as discord tag, email and phone number.

+        socials         search                      Searches for a users social media by the username provided.
+Currently only looks
+                                                    for linktree, but will be updated shortly

         playstation     searchusername              Sends a request to PS Resolver's api which returns an IP Address if found